barryclark/jekyll-now/bha3/annex/waste-guide/index.md

 ### Glass: Glass pipettes, Microscope slides, Broken material

 Collect in the glass wear box in the lab.
+Wash with bleach first and soap second.

 ### Food, drinks